vish-dawange/patient-gateway/README.md

 Browser:
 Mozzila firefox.

+This app has been deployed to heroku platform, please check: https://patient-gway.herokuapp.com/

-In order to run the application, please clone the code from following link: https://github.com/vish-dawange/patient-gateway.git
+In order to run the application on local system(I have used MacOS), please clone the code from following link: https://github.com/vish-dawange/patient-gateway.git

 and run following command: python api.py